Atlanta Sociological Laboratory: History

-Of the lesser known members who made important contributions to the Atlanta Sociological Laboratory, Monroe Nathan Work, a graduate from the University of Chicago department of Sociology, whose work was influenced by DuBois’s studies at Atlanta University that he began working with the Atlanta Sociological Laboratory conducting research and having it appear in Atlanta University Publications.
+Of the lesser known members who made important contributions to the Atlanta Sociological Laboratory, Monroe Nathan Work, a graduate from the University of Chicago department of Sociology, whose work was influenced by Du Bois’s studies at Atlanta University that he began working with the Atlanta Sociological Laboratory conducting research and having it appear in Atlanta University Publications.
 Work’s contributions to the Atlanta University Publications include reports on religion and crime that were published in the 1903 and 1904 monographs and a 1917 offering on economic cooperation”.

 Lucy Craft Laney graduated from Atlanta University in 1873.
 After Laney graduated from Atlanta University, she became a teacher and opened up her own school in 1886.
 She opened her own school to teach Negroes based on the curriculum on literature, social sciences and the classics.
-Laney, thought like DuBois and thought Blacks should obtain a liberal arts degree and not get technical or vocational degree like Booker T. Washington theory for Negroes.
+Laney and Du Bois agreed that Blacks should obtain liberal arts education against Booker T. Washington's advocacy for vocational education.
 Laney was known to have participated in at least five Atlanta Conferences.